ipfs/kubo/docs/config.md

 If `Paths` are defined, they take priority over DNSLink.

 Default: `false` (DNSLink lookup enabled by default for every defined hostname)

 Type: `bool`

+#### `Gateway.PublicGateways: UseInlinedDNSLink`

+A boolean to configure whether the DNSLink subdomain redirects use inlined DNS Link, such that it fits into a single DNS entry.

+Default: `false`

+Type: `bool`